 The cute animated illustration by Motion Design School shows how motion can enhance a brand presentation.

-Motion is life – sometimes it feels like one of the key messages that graphic designers want to transfer with their creations.
-Together with images of the work process, dynamic activities and sports are on top of themes for illustrations, often used as metaphors for totally different themes.
-In this direction, digital artists often demonstrate trailblazing experiments with colors, shapes, curves, and composition.
+Motion is life – sometimes, it feels like one of the key messages that graphic designers want to transfer with their creations.
+Together with images of the work process, dynamic activities, and sports are on top of themes for illustrations, often used as metaphors for totally different themes.
+Digital artists often demonstrate trailblazing experiments with colors, shapes, curves, and composition in this direction.

 The website illustration by Unfold features runners on the finish line, close to the achievement for the race.
 Bright colors, several layers of detalization and even bokeh effect on the foreground make the presentation highly artistic.

 One more look on runners, this time just preparing to start the race is another artwork by Jack Daly for the series of InVision articles about design.
 This is how the designer shares the metaphor for a design sprint.
-Keep your eye on the elaborately pictured diversity of the participants.
+Keep an eye on the diversity of the participants pictured in detail.

-One more trend in graphic design is trying bold and expressive style in illustrations, close to magazine illustrations, sometimes similar to what Malika Favre is famous for.
-Limited palettes, catchy contrast, expressive almost photographic combinations of shadows and light spots, bold meaningful details, creative explorations of negative space in logos and illustrations – all of that can be found on Dribbble daily.
+One more trend in graphic design is trying bold and expressive styles in illustrations, close to magazine illustrations, sometimes similar to what Malika Favre is famous for.
+Limited palettes, catchy contrast, expressive, almost photographic combinations of shadows and light spots, bold, meaningful details, creative explorations of negative space in logos and illustrations – all of that can be found on Dribbble Daily.

 The artwork by Ksenia Shokorova quickly transfers hot and lazy summer mood with an expressive silhouette as a center of the composition, nice contrast of pier decks and water, limited but impressive color palette.